 Philip Morris International (NYSE:PM) spun off from Altria in 2008.
 As the name implies, it operates primarily outside of the U.S., despite the Manhattan address of its headquarters.
 Among top tobacco stocks, it remains best known for retaining the right to market Marlboro cigarettes outside of the U.S. (Altria holds the U.S. rights).

-While it remains a similar company to Altria in many respects, the non-U.S. focus gives it the advantage of not having to deal directly with federal regulation.
+While it remains a similar company to Altria in many respects, its non-U.S. focus gives it the advantage of not having to deal directly with federal regulation.
 As a result, it has led the way in IQOS in other countries.
 Its non-U.S. focus also gives this company an advantage over Altria if it wants to make deals with cannabis companies.

-Despite the accolades, the PM stock price has fallen steadily since achieving a high of $122.90 per share in June 2017.
-It now trades almost 33% below this level.
+Despite the accolades, the PM stock price has fallen since achieving a high of $122.90 per share in June 2017.
+It now trades about 33% below this level.
 However, with its generous dividend, I think it presents a buying opportunity.
 If Phillip Morris International enters the marijuana business, investors can profit from both a high payout and hopefully, a rising stock price.

 Universal Corp.
 (UVV)